 Actual and Default Version

-Since August 2020 the latest release version of the Siemens PLM Software Package is named "2020.2.1", while in accordance to the default installation path the software is named v15.04.010 (v15.04.010-r8 for double precision).
-This new version of StarCCM+ Version 2020.2.1 has been made available and has been made the default version / software module of the StarcCCM+ software on the LRZ Linux Cluster and on SuperMUC-NG.
-At the same time older versions of the Siemens PLM software are still provided as separate modules in the module system for a time frame of about 2 calendar years.
+This new version of StarCCM+ Version 2022.3.1 has been made available and has been made the default version / software module of the StarcCCM+ software on the LRZ Linux Clusters and on SuperMUC-NG.
+At the same time older versions of the Siemens PLM software are still provided as separate modules in the module system for a time frame of approx. 2 calendar years.
 After this 2 years support period outdated versions of the Siemens PLM software will be deprecated as a LRZ software module.

 LRZ users are adviced NOT to use Linux Cluster or SuperMUC-NG login nodes for any kind of Siemens PLM simulations which have the potential to put some heavy processor load on these login node systems or which are potentially consuming large amounts of memory in order not to disturb other cluster users.
 For such purposes large memory nodes are provided e.g. in interactive cluster queues.
 It is even more recommended to use for e.g. StarCCM+ pre-/postprocessing purposes the LRZ Remote Visualization Systems.

 Once you are logged into one of these systems, you can check the availability (i.e. installation) of StarCCM+ software by:

 Load the prefered StarCCM+ version environment module, e.g.: